straut12/sj4u-gh/_pages/ref/linux/linuxdistros.md

 2. For windows 8/10 disable the 'secure boot' option in the BIOS (required)
 3. In Windows, manually create 'free' space on a hard drive for the Linux distro (optional - see below)

-> Why step 3 above is optional - There's an option later during the USB Ubuntu installation to automatilly "Install Ubuntu along side Windows 10".
+> Why step 3 above is optional - There's an option later during the USB Ubuntu installation to automatically "Install Ubuntu along side Windows 10".
 It will let you select how much space you want to take from Windows to use for the Ubuntu install.
 The advantage is you do not need to do step 3 where you shrink/delete to make free space.
 The downside is that your root/home will be on the same partition.
 > My preference, is doing step 3, and using the "something else" option, where you specify partitions and memory amount  for root, home, and swap individually.
 The advantage is cleaner upgrades and easier tracking of space used by software packages vs personal files.
 I've done both options though, and they both work fine.

 * On your windows machine, go to file explorer and right click on 'This PC' and select 'manage' to get to the disk management tools (or type 'disk manage' in the Start menu)